PostHog alternatives

 When should I use PostHog instead of Lucent?

 Use PostHog when your primary need is all-in-one product analytics, feature flags, experiments, or event exploration.
+Use LaunchDarkly or Statsig when the primary need is feature management and experimentation.
 Use Lucent when the priority is turning session replays into bugs and product insights automatically.

 Can Lucent analyze PostHog session replays?